-And if it’s core to the business and then think they have time, Build is probably best.
+And if it’s core to the business and they think they have time, Build is probably best.
 You don’t have to be first to market to win.

-(Of course, buying someone else’s code base, team, baggage, etc. does come with a lot of taxes).
+(Of course, buying someone else’s code base, team, baggage, etc. does come with a lot of taxes and soft costs).